panoply/relapse/docs/src/views/docs/api/folds.md

 relapse();

 // Return the relapse component using data-relapse="foo" const foo = relapse.get('foo');

 // Return the fold in relapse foo component using id="qux" const fold = foo.folds.get('qux');

-fold.id         // The fold id, defaults to custom identifier if undefined fold.button     // The button toggle element which controls the fold fold.element    // The fold HTML Element fold.index      // The zero based index of the fold in the toggle group fold.expanded   // Boolean value informing whether fold is expanded fold.height     // The max-height value of the fold, alias of scrollHeight fold.disabled   // Boolean value indication a disable/enabled state fold.open();    // Open the fold in the toggle group fold.close();   // Close the fold in the toggle group. fold.blur();    // Apply blur to the button in toggle group fold.focus();   // Apply focus to the button in toggle group fold.toggle();  // Open or Close the fold in the toggle group fold.enable();  // Enable the fold to expand and collapse fold.disable(); // Disable the fold from expand and collapse fold.destroy(); // Remove the button and fold from toggle group
+fold.id              // The fold id (foo) defaults to custom identifier if undefined fold.button          // The <summary> element in semantic structures or <button> in sibling fold.wrapper         // The <details> element in semantic structures or <div> in sibling fold.element         // The <p> element in semantic structures of <div> in sibling fold.index           // The zero based index of the fold in the toggle group, i.e: 1 fold.expanded        // Boolean value informing whether fold is expanded fold.height          // The current height value of the fold, offsetHeight or scrollHeight fold.disabled        // Boolean value indicating whether fold is in disable/enabled state fold.locked          // Whether the fold is locked, fold will lock if initialized as disabled. fold.open();         // Open the fold in the toggle group fold.close();        // Close the fold in the toggle group. fold.blur();         // Apply blur to the button in toggle group fold.focus();        // Apply focus to the button in toggle group fold.toggle();       // Open or close the fold in the toggle group fold.enable();       // Enable the fold to expand and collapse, opposite of disable fold.disable();      // Disable the fold from expand and collapse fold.destroy();      // Remove the button and fold from toggle group
 ```

 <br>